Samuel Akinbinu

-Samuel Temidayo Feargod Akinbinu (born 6 June 1999) is a footballer who plays as a forward for Djibouti Premier League club Arta/Solar7 and the Djibouti national team.
+Samuel Temidayo Feargod Akinbinu (born 6 June 1999) is a footballer who plays as a forward for Djibouti Premier League club Arta/Solar7.
+Born in Nigeria, he plays for the Djibouti national team.

-Born in Nigeria, Akinbinu represents Djibouti internationally.

 Club career

 On 10 January 2018, Akinbinu signed for Nigeria Professional Football League club Rivers United.
 On 19 April 2018, in the mid-season transfer windows, Akinbinu signed for Lobi Stars.

 On 2 July 2019, Akinbinu joined Djibouti Premier League champions Arta/Solar7.

+He helped his team win the 2022 Djibouti Cup and was a key part alongside his teammate Alex Song as they won the double.

 International career

 Akinbinu received his Djiboutian citizenship in June 2021.

 Akinbinu debuted on 15 June 2021, in a friendly match against Somalia, scoring his first goal in a 1–0 victory at the Stade du Ville.